kabbi/zigbee2mqtt-adapter/README.md

 - remove the addon in the interface
 - run this command using the Seashell addon: `rm -rf ~/.webthings/data/zigbee2mqtt-adapter`
 - reboot

+Before a manual installation you may want to update NPM, the package manager for NodeJS `npm install -g npm`